Medieval demography: Early Middle Ages

 A major plague epidemic struck the Mediterranean, and much of Europe, in the 6th century.

 The Early Middle Ages saw relatively little population growth with urbanization well below its Roman peak, reflecting a low technological level, limited trade and political, social and economic dislocation exacerbated by the impact of Viking expansion in the north, Arab expansion in the south and the movement of Slavs and Bulgarians, and later the Magyars in the east.
 This rural, uncertain life spurred the development of feudalism and the Christianization of Europe.
 Estimates of the total population of Europe are speculative, but at the time of Charlemagne it is thought to have been between 25 and 30 million, of which perhaps half were in the Carolingian Empire that covered modern France, the Low Countries, western Germany, Austria, Slovenia, northern Italy and part of northern Spain.
-Most medieval settlements remained small, with agricultural land and large zones of unpopulated and lawless wilderness in between.
+Most medieval settlements remained small, with agricultural land and large zones of unpopulated and lawless wilderness in between (Geographers estimate that around 800, as much as three-quarters of Europe was still forested).

+Population density was only two to five persons per square kilometer in Britain, similarly in Germany, and somewhat higher in France.

+Manorial surveys and some allusions to provincial hearth taxes suggest a population of 5 million for Carolingian France.
+Presumed densities of settlement support estimates of 4 million for Italy and a similar number for Iberia, as well as German lands (including Scandinavia); 6 million for Slavic lands and perhaps 2 million for Greece and southern Balkans; 1.5 million people for the entire British Isles.